ccp84/c25k/README.md

 ![profile view](documentation/profile_view.png)

 ### Updating a user profile
 Users have the option to update their details, updating uses the generic Update view.
-Instead of relying on the primary key passed through in the URL to populate the form for updating however, I have used a queryset which takes the currently logged in user id to return that users details.
-This means that even if you were to change the URL manually you would be unable to view another runners profile page.
+Instead of relying on the primary key passed through in the URL to populate the form for updating, however, I have used a queryset which takes the currently logged-in user id to return that users details.
+This means that even if you were to change the URL manually you would be unable to view another runner's profile page.
 ```python
 class ProfileUpdate(SuccessMessageMixin, LoginRequiredMixin, UpdateView):
     model = Profile